preet-pal/frontend-coding-assignment/readme.md

 - Color
 - Size
 - Regular (with background color) or outline (white background with a colored border)
+- An optional icon preceding the button text

 The colors should change based on the button state (default, hover and active).
 To test this component, you can create a new page, or refer to the bonus objective.